Dental Implants — Beachwood, OH

 Dental Implant FAQs

-The cost of dental implants can vary depending on the patient’s needs, but in many cases a single implant can cost as much as a dental bridge.
+The cost of dental implants can vary depending on the patient’s needs, but in many cases, a single implant can cost as much as a dental bridge.
 Insurance may cover some parts of your treatment, but this can vary from plan to plan.
-The best way to determine the cost is to have a detailed implant consultation with Dr. Hornstein first.
+The best way to determine the cost is to have a detailed implant consultation with one of our experts first.

 The success rate can vary from person to person as oral care habits can differ.
 With that said, a person who has good oral health, proper oral care practices, and sufficient bone and gum tissue can dramatically improve their success rate.
 When placed by a professional, average reported success rates fall between 95 and 98 percent.